Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 The Christmas decorations at the Grand Floridian remind me of my grandma’s house growing up … in the best way possible.
 The décor is complete with swans, delicate flowers and velvet bows, all in gorgeous pink and blue hues with golden accents.
 This beautiful combination perfectly embodies the sophisticated, classic style of the Grand Floridian.

 Now onto the main attraction … the life-size gingerbread house!
-There's so much to admire with all of the details, including the hand-carved flowers, candy canes and snowflakes on the "siding" of the house — created by the Grand Floridian pastry team.
+There's so much to admire with all of the details, including the sugar poinsettias, white chocolate candy canes and edible snowflakes on the "siding" of the house — created by the Grand Floridian pastry team.
 It smelled delicious and even puffed smoke out of its chimney!

-Here’s what went into this delectable display in 2023:
+Here’s what went into this delectable display for its 25th year in 2024:

 • 1,050 lbs. honey